 There are several strategies for increasing these essential Accounts Receivable metrics since DSO (Days Sales Outstanding) and ART (Accounts Receivable Turnover Ratio) are the two critical performance indicators that establish your company's performance metrics.
 However, implementing Accounts Receivable Automation Software such as Maxyfi is one of the essential things you can do.
 Maxyfi is an AI-powered automation software that aids in the quick recovery of your company's accounts receivable and accelerates your cash flow.

-Follow and read our blogs to learn more about the DSO, ART, and other accounts receivable concerns.
+Follow and read our blogs to learn more about the DSO, ART, and other Maxyfi Blogs.